Sanskrit verbs: Imperative

 The imperative uses the strong stem in all of the 1st person forms, as well as the 3rd person singular active.

 The 2nd person active may have no ending (class 5, class 8), -dhi (most of class 3,7, as well as class 1 ending in consonants), or -hi (class 9, class 3 in ā, and class 1 in vowels; these classes usually ended in laryngeals in Proto-Indo-European).

 Perfect system

-The perfect system includes only the perfect.
+The perfect system includes only the perfect (with past indicative meaning).
 The stem is formed with reduplication; the reduplicated vowel is usually a, but u or i for verbs containing them.

 This system also produces separate "strong" and "weak" forms of the verb — the strong guṇa form is used with the singular active, and the weak zero-grade form with the rest.
 In some verbs, the 3rd and optionally 1st person are further strengthened until the root syllable becomes heavy.

 Most verbs ending in consonants behave as seṭ in the perfect tense in front of consonant endings. √kṛ- shown here is one of the exceptions.